Changefeed Examples

 server drained and shutdown completed

-In this example, you'll set up a core changefeed for a single-node cluster that emits Avro records.
+In this example, you'll set up a basic changefeed for a single-node cluster that emits Avro records.
 CockroachDB's Avro binary encoding convention uses the Confluent Schema Registry to store Avro schemas.

 1. Use the cockroach start-single-node command to start a single-node cluster: